 -Google Analytics (with Google Optimize) highlights A/B test results while Hotjar gives insights on how to increase conversions.

--I find pages high traffic with high bounce rates in Google Analytics then put them on the Hotjar for heatmap data collection.
+-I find pages with high traffic with high bounce rates in Google Analytics then put them on the Hotjar for heatmap data collection.

 -I find pages (filtered by device and source) with high exit rates then watch sessions recordings of the same pages.

 Conclusion: Google Analytics and Hotjar Echo Each Other’s Strengths

 Websites should have Google Analytics and Hotjar at least.
 The combination of behavioral (what users do) and attitudinal data (whats users say) helps online businesses in more ways than one.
 This is a gold mine of user feedback data that inform sound business decisions.

 Achieve empathy with these tools.
 Knowing more about your customers is a digital marketing cheat code or growth hack you can’t ignore.
 If you already have an abundance of data, consult with a digital analyst to help you make sense of it.

 Your best source of information is your users.